Burhanverse/Tunified/README.md

 ### Prerequisites & Setup:

-- Node.js v14+ installed.
+- Node.js v18+ installed.
 - Telegram Bot API token.
+- MongoDB for database.
 - Last.FM client installed in your phone for scrobbling tracks (it is recommanded to use pano scrobbler if you are on Android).
 - Last.fm API key, Shared secret and username.
-- Spotify Client ID & Client Secret.
 - Telegram Channel ID.

 1\.
 Download and install [Node.js](https://nodejs.org/en/download/).